Nutrition

 12. Plain Yogurt

-Creamy, velvety and luscious are the best ways to describe yogurt — but you can also call it a food that fights stress.
-This dairy treat is packed with gut-friendly probiotic bacteria that play a big role in mood regulation and stress management.
-After all, a happy gut means a happy mind.
+Creamy, velvety and luscious are all great ways to describe yogurt — and you can also call it a food that fights stress.
+This dairy favorite contains gut-friendly probiotic bacteria, which help support a healthy digestive system.

 • B Vitamins